Tourism in Bangladesh: Rangamati

-Rangamati is the administrative headquarters of Rangamati Hill District in the Chittagong Hill Tracts.
+Rangamati is the administrative headquarters of Rangamati Hill District in the Chittagong.
 Kaptai lake, the hanging bridge and Pablakhali reserve forest are some of the notable locations to visit in Rangamati.

-Khagrachari District
+Khagrachhari District

-Khagrachari is a district in south-eastern Bangladesh.
-It is a part of the Chittagong Division and the Chittagong Hill Tracts.
+Khagrachhari is a district in south-eastern Bangladesh.
+It is a part of the Chittagong.
 Its local name is "Chengmi".
 Khagrachari is also known as Phalang Htaung (ဖလံေထာင္) or the Mong Circle (of the rest of the three hill districts Rangamati is the Chakma Circle (သက္ေထာင္) and Bandarban (ဗိုလ္မင္းေထာင္) is the Bohmong Circle).

-There are many tourist places in Khagrachari like Alutila Cave, Alutila Tourists spot, Richhang waterfall, Yonged Buddha Bihar, Dighinala Touduchhori Waterfall and others.
+Tourist destinations in Khagrachari include Alutila Cave, Richhang waterfall, Yonged Buddha Bihar and the Dighinala Touduchhori Waterfall.

 Patenga beach

-Patenga is a sea beach located 14 kilometres south of the port city of Chittagong, Bangladesh.
+Patenga is a sea beach located south of the Chittagong City.
 It is near the mouth of the Karnaphuli River.
 Patenga is a popular tourist spot.
-The beach is very close to the Bangladesh Naval Academy of the Bangladesh Navy and Shah Amanat International Airport.
+The beach is very close to the Bangladesh Naval Academy of the Bangladesh Navy and Chittagong Shah Amanat International Airport.
 Its width is narrow and swimming in the seas is not recommended.
 Part of the seashore is built-up with concrete walls, and large blocks of stones have been laid to prevent erosion.
 During the 1990s, a host of restaurants and kiosks sprouted out around the beach area.
 Lighting of the area has enhanced the security aspect of visiting at night.
 It is guarded by large stones to protect it from tsunamis.

 A tourist attraction near Patenga beach is the Butterfly Park.

 Foy's Lake

-Foy's Lake is a human-made lake in Chittagong, Bangladesh.
+Foy's Lake is a human-made lake in Chittagong City.
 The lake was once just a lake and spillway constructed by Assam-Bengal Railway engineer.
 It was dug in 1924 and was named after the English engineer Mr. Foy.
 The lake is next to Batali Hill, the highest hill in Chittagong Metropolitan area.
 An amusement park, managed by the Concord Group, is located here.